-We are Christian.
+We are authentically Christian.
 We unashamedly commit to the authority, and the inspiration of the Scriptures.
 Every subject is taught in light of the gospel message of Jesus Christ.
-We will integrate these truths into every aspect of life.
+We will integrate these truths into every aspect of campus life.

 We are academic.
 We celebrate curricular experiences that provide depth and breadth of learning.
 We believe academic rigor fosters the discipline and accountability needed to prepare our students for life beyond BCS.